Data Processing Agreement

 • A description of the measures taken or proposed to address the breach and mitigate its effects

 The Processor shall cooperate with the Controller and take reasonable steps to assist in the investigation, mitigation, and remediation of the breach.
+Where a BAA is in effect, the Processor will additionally provide the information required by 45 CFR § 164.410(c) to support the Controller's notification obligations under 45 CFR §§ 164.404 and 164.406.

 10. Data Deletion and Return